jackthomas1430/deep-learning-challenge/README.md

 ##### Results:
-- Training Accuracy: 76.13%
+- Training Accuracy: 75.71%
-- Test Accuracy: 71.16%
+- Test Accuracy: 70.29%

 Even though the training accuracy improved after removing outliers, the test accuracy dropped, suggesting that removing outliers did not improve the accuracy of the model.

 ## Conclusion

-Ultimately, the fourth optimization attempt, where the number of epochs was reduced to 20, the first hidden layer had 80 nodes, the second layer had 30 nodes, and the third layer had 10 nodes, achieved the highest test accuracy at 73.99%.
+Ultimately,the first optimization attempt where the model was adjusted to use:
+100 nodes in the first hidden layer, 50 in the second, and 25 in the third achieved the highest test accuracy at 73.53%.
 While adjustments in hidden layers, activation functions, binning, and outlier removal yielded improvements, the model still did not achieve an accuracy above 75%.
 Further techniques or the use of different types of neural networks, could be explored to improve the model's performance.

 ## Acknowledgements